usnistgov/quantum-sensors-tdm/README.md

 # Documentation
 There is very little, but check in the `doc` folder and you might find some.

-# External Commands
+# Cringe External Commands

   * Cringe has a ZMQ Reply (you use as Request) socket listening on port 5509.
 It accepts the commands;
     * `SETUP_CRATE`
     * `FULL_TUNE`
-  * See tests for more info on replies.
+  * See tests `tests/test_cringe.py` for more info on replies.

 # Development tips